alebreunig5/Scrap-Jobs/README.md

 job_id: A unique identifier for the job, used internally for deduplication.
 If you add additional columns manually to ScrapJobs.xlsx (e.g., "Notes", "Status"), the script will preserve these columns and their data when it updates the file, as long as you don't modify the existing Empresa, Puesto, or Link de Aplicación for those rows.

-# Extra
-# Step-by-Step Guide to Generating Web Selectors
+# Extra: Step-by-Step Guide to Generating Web Selectors
 The goal is to find unique and stable HTML attributes (like class, id, tag names, etc.) that identify the elements you want to extract (job listings, titles, links, locations).
 We'll primarily use the Chrome Developer Tools, but the process is similar in Firefox or Edge.

 ## Tools You'll Need
-### A Web Browser: Chrome, Firefox, or Edge.
+A Web Browser: Chrome, Firefox, or Edge.

-### Developer Tools: Built into your browser (usually accessed by pressing F12 or right-clicking and selecting "Inspect").
+Developer Tools: Built into your browser (usually accessed by pressing F12 or right-clicking and selecting "Inspect").

 ## The General Process
 ### 1. Open the Target Web Page: